How to Make a Bubble Chart: A Stepwise Tutorial

 A bubble chart is a type of chart used to visualize variables between three or more numeric values.
 Each bubble represents one data point, and these are displayed by vertical position, horizontal position and dot size.
 It’s a variation of the scatter plot, in which bubbles swap with data points to form the bubble chart.
 Bubble charts might be mistaken by another chart type, called a packed circle chart.
 But in this article, we will guide you through the steps on how to make a bubble chart.

-2. What to Know Before Creating a Bubble Chart.
+2. How to Create a Bubble Chart

 There are some variables that we need to know before we dive deep into how to make a bubble chart.
 First, to make a bubble chart, we need three-column data.
 One column will tell each point size, and the other two will relate to each data point's horizontal and vertical positions.
 Here are some things to keep in mind when creating your bubble chart:

 1. Scale bubble areas by value

 Make sure that the area of the bubble in the chart relates to the third value in the columns.
 If that mistake happens, you'll end up with bubbles four times the area by inputting the same value twice.

 Another thing to be aware of is that depending on your bubble chart; you might be required to match the value to the area in the chart to avoid discrepancies in sizes.
 However, many tools will do it for you straight away.